 Seichusen, the centre line.

-The centre line is the vertical line that divides our body into halves.
+The centre line is the vertical line which marks the centre of the body.
 We use our centre line as a guide in our practice.
 Basically, our hand should not move over the centre line to the other side of our body.

 The centre line is important in order to keep our central equilibrium.